BARRETCHRIS/Argent-Bank/Front-end/README.md

 ### 2.2 Launching the project

+For Back-end : Please follow the instructions provided by the ReadMe present in the back-end folder

+For Front-End:
 - Fork the repository
 - Clone it on your computer.
 - The `yarn` command will allow you to install the dependencies.